kuyg0002/cst8918-w24-a09-ci-pipeline/README.md

 generated](./Screenshots/3.png){width="6.5in"
 height="3.2597222222222224in"}

-## 3. After terraform init and commit again, I've got success message.
+## 4. After terraform init and commit again, I've got success message.
 (There are still warning but it was success)

 ![A screenshot of a computer program Description automatically generated](./Screenshots/4.png){width="6.5in" height="3.2597222222222224in"}

+## 4. I have added another stage to github action yml file which is terraform plan stage

+![A screenshot of a computer program Description automatically generated](./Screenshots/5.png){width="6.5in" height="3.2597222222222224in"}